AbrahamOsmondE/Django-eComm/README.md

 Implemented secure django admin portal using honeypot

 Logs out inactive user using django session timeout, which logs out after 1 hour of inactivity

-Deployed the website on AWS Elastic Beanstalk, and implemented AWS RDS Postgres as database.